Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Introduction

+First, while there is a considerable amount of work on warehousing in non-grocery e-commerce and for brick-and-mortar retailing, see e.g.\ the recent reviews by \citet{Boysen2019} and \citet{Boysen2021}, our paper is among the first ones dealing with scientific support for tactical decision-making in e-grocery fulfilment centres.
 Second, we address a new three-level storage assignment problem occurring in a hybrid warehouse with a pick-and-pass system for fast order picking.
 For this problem, we propose and solve an integrated MILP formulation.
 In a set of experiments with real-world data provided by a leading European e-grocery retailer, we show that solving this integrated model is clearly superior to a standard sequential approach in which the selection of SKUs to be included in the fast-pick area is taken before taking zone/station assignment decisions.

-Third, in order to cope with day-of-week dependent demand fluctuations, we propose to solve an augmented MILP model that explicitly aims at finding a robust storage assignment for the pick-and-pass system that performs well for each day of the week.
-Again using real-world data, we show that while a solution determined based on average demands leads to high station imbalances on certain days, the robust solution is balanced on each day of week almost without compromising the storage assignment objective.
+Third, in order to cope with day-of-week dependent demand fluctuations, we propose to solve an augmented MILP model that explicitly aims at finding a storage assignment for the pick-and-pass system that performs well for each day of the week.
+Again using real-world data, we show that while a solution determined based on average demands leads to substantially imbalanced station workloads on certain days, the variation-aware solution is balanced on each day of week, almost without compromising the storage assignment objective.

 The remainder of the paper is structured as follows: In the next section, we introduce the business case and the real-world data set considered in our study.
 Section 3 provides a review of related literature, followed by Section 4 covering our integrated storage assignment model and computational experiments.
 In Section 5, we develop a model extension taking into account varying demand patterns with respect to days of week of the SKUs.
 Finally, we sum up our major findings in the conclusion.